danielsauter/rapid-android-development/chapter1.md

 ###Install the Required Software

 Let's get started and download the software we'll need to develop Android apps.
 The Processing download comes in a fairly small package of approximately 165 MB.
 It consists of free open source software and is available from the Processing website without prior registration.
-For workshops, in the lab, in an office, or in a teaching environment where multiple machines are in use, the lightweight Processing development environment (or Processing IDE) is a good alternative to a full-featured integrated development environment (IDE) such as [Eclipse.][2]
+For workshops, in the lab, in an office, or in a teaching environment where multiple machines are in use, the lightweight Processing development environment (or "Processing IDE") is a good alternative to a full-featured integrated development environment (IDE) such as [Eclipse.][2]

 The Processing IDE supports some of the advanced syntax highlighting and autocomplete features for which [Eclipse is valued.][3]
 Additionally, professional programmers appreciate the Processing IDE for its quick install.
 It comes with all the necessary tutorials and example sketches that allow us to explore specific programming topics right away.
 Processing does not require installation; just extract the application file and start.